 Ultrasonic velocity, density and viscosity related parameters such as isentropic compressibility, intermolecular free length, molar and available volume, yield valuable information about intermolecular interaction between the non-polar and polar molecules.
-The interaction behavior is due to deviation from ideality cause the solvent interaction (Rajendran, 1996; Jacobson, 1952 and Subbarangaiah, 1981) investigated ultrasonic behavior of aqueous solution and discuss the results by hydrogen bonded complex formation; and various thermodynamic parameters in binary mixtures of higher alcohols with benzene, toluene and carbon tetrachloride.
+The interaction behavior is due to deviation from ideality cause the solvent interaction.
+Rajendran, 1996; Jacobson, 1952 and Subbarangaiah, 1981 investigated ultrasonic behavior of aqueous solution and discuss the results by hydrogen bonded complex formation.
 The present investigation deals with the study of excess isentropic compressibility, molar volume and viscosity for binary mixtures of methyl amine in benzene and o-xylene.